 Distraction osteogenesis is designed to slowly separate portions of your existing bone to create room for new bone growth.
 The procedure is simple and involves your oral surgeon placing a small device into the jaw bone where you require alteration.
 A small piece of the device will rest on the gums, and you will come back to our office periodically for small adjustments as the new bone begins growing.
 As soon as your jaw bone has increased to the intended height and width, you will come back one last time to have the device removed.

-If you’re interested in undergoing distraction osteogenesis or you’d just like to hear more about the procedure, please contact our office in Dallas, TX.
-Our staff can answer your questions or schedule an appointment for you to speak with one of our expert oral surgeons.
+If you're interested in undergoing distraction osteogenesis or you'd just like to hear more about the procedure, please contact our office in Dallas, TX.
+Our staff can answer your questions or schedule an appointment for you to speak with our expert oral surgeon.